 Overall, Idaho can be as cheap as you want to make it without compromising on beauty and elegance.

-The average cost of a wedding at Wyoming is $24,919 and you can look forward to countless venue options with the Taggart Lake and the Schwabacher Landing being scenic options worth considering.
+The average cost of a wedding in Wyoming is $24,919, and you can look forward to countless venue options, with the Taggart Lake and Schwabacher Landing being scenic options worth considering.

-The average cost of a ceremony and reception in Oklahoma is only $16,900 according to Insider.
-Known for their scenic farmland backdrops and beautiful summers, Oklahoma boasts tons of affordable venue options.
+The average cost of a ceremony and reception in Oklahoma is only $16,900, according to Insider.
+Known for its scenic farmland backdrops and beautiful summers, Oklahoma boasts tons of affordable venue options.

 Whether you want a rustic barn or a view of the city skyline, you can find the right option for you in Oklahoma.

-Kansas is known for its BBQ weddings and it is actually the most popular catering food in the state.
-Pair this with a rustic farm or even one of the more historic buildings that some couples gravitate towards and you have got yourself a beautiful but laid back wedding which is perfect for some.
+Kansas is known for its BBQ weddings, and it is actually the most popular catering food in the state.
+Pair this with a rustic farm or even one of the more historic buildings that some couples gravitate towards, and you have got yourself a beautiful but laid-back wedding that is perfect for some.
 The most common cities in Kansas to get married include Wichita, Topeka, and of course- Kansas City.